eclipse-basyx/basyx-java-server-sdk/basyx.conceptdescriptionrepository/basyx.conceptdescriptionrepository-feature-authorization/Readme.md

 ## Action table for RBAC

-Below is reference table that show which action are used in what endpoints of the Concept Description Repository:
+Below is a reference table that shows which actions are used in what endpoints of the Concept Description Repository:

 | Action  | Endpoint                                                                                                                                                                                                            |
 |---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|